mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   <li> <b>Papers:</b> Sometimes it was helpful to read some of the papers that defined the models for ideas on how the model can be applied or altered in different contexts. </li>
 </ul>

-Again, everyone has their own way of studying that works!
-For me, my previous approach to utilizing these tools in undergrad was not effective because it didn’t directly tackle the challenges above and was not conducive to mastering such a wide breadth of material.
+> Again, everyone has their own way of studying that works!
+For me, my previous approach to utilizing these tools in undergrad was not effective because it was not conducive to mastering such a wide breadth of material.
 Therefore, organizing my studying became extremely important.

 The main techniques I used to stay organized while studying were:
 <ul>